-Situation Auditor's Duties When the limitation of scope infringes the duties of the Audi tor under the statute.
-1. When the Auditor believes that limitations in the terms of a proposed engagement is of such a nature that he would need to issue a Disclaimer of Opinion.
-The Statutory Auditor should not accept the en agement.
-The Auditor should not accept such a limited engagement as an Audit Engagement. her limitations imposed by entity or by cumstances - When the terms of engagement specify that the Auditor will not carry out an audit procedure which he believes necessary e.g. verification of investments, or, When the timing of the Auditor's work is such that he is unable to observe the counting of physical inventories, or, When in his opinion the accounting records are inadequate, or, When he is unable to carry out an audit (i) The Auditor should carry out reasonable alternative audit procedures to obtain sufficient audit evidence to support an Unqualified Opinion. (ii) If the Auditor is unable to carry out alternative audit procedures or is not satisfied with the evidence obtained by such alternative procedures, he should issue a Qualified Opinion or Disclaimer of Opinion. (iii) The Auditor's Report should describe the limitation and indicate the possible adjustments to the Financial Statements that might have been determined to be necessary had the limitation not existed. (iv) The Auditor cannot escape his responsibility by obtaining Management Certificates or stating that certain audit procedures were not carried out.
+Auditor's Duties The Statutory Auditor should not accept the en agement.
+The Auditor should not accept such a limited engagement as an Audit Engagement.
+2. Other limitations imposed by entity or by circumstances - When the terms of engagement specify that the Auditor will not carry out an audit procedure which he believes necessary e.g. verification of investments, or, When the timing of the Auditor's work is such that he is unable to observe the counting of physical inventories, or, When in his opinion the accounting records are inadequate, or, When he is unable to carry out an audit procedure that he believes desirable. (i) The Auditor should carry out reasonable alternative audit procedures to obtain sufficient audit evidence to support an Unqualified Opinion. (ii) If the Auditor is unable to carry out alternative audit procedures or is not satisfied with the evidence obtained by such alternative procedures, he should issue a Qualified Opinion or Disclaimer of Opinion. (iii) The Auditor's Report should describe the limitation and indicate the possible adjustments to the Financial Statements that might have been determined to be necessary had the limitation not existed. (iv) The Auditor cannot escape his responsibility by obtaining Management Certificates or stating that certain audit procedures were not carried

 Qualified Report Adverse Report i.
 A Qualified Audit Report is one where an Auditor gives an opinion subject to certain reservations.
 An Adverse Report is given when the concludes that based on his examination, he does not agree with the affirmations made in the Financial Statements / Financial Report. ii.
 The Auditor's reservation is generally Stated as: "Subject to the above, we report that the Balance Sheet shows a true and fair view."
 The Auditor states that the Financial Statements do not present a true and fair view of the state of affairs and working results of the organisation. iii.
 The accounts present a true and fair view subject to certain reservations.
 The accounts do not present a true and fair view on the whole. iv.
 A Qualification is made in the Audit Report when the Auditor has reservation on specific item(s) of material nature.
-An Adverse Report is given when the Auditor has his reservations on the true and fair view presented by the Financial Statements. ٧.
+An Adverse Report is given when the Auditor has his reservations on the true and fair view pre- sented by the Financial Statements. ۷.
 Qualified report is not prima facie considered bad.
 Considered bad at the first instance only.